 Parental-leave benefits were implemented in 2007 and substituted the formerly applied "Erziehungsgeld".
 While "Erziehungsgeld" was a lump-sum transfer, parental leave benefits are contributory benefits.
 They are non-means-tested benefits that replace a fraction of parents' foregone net labour earnings in case they suspend employment due to the birth of a child.
-The latest reform has entered into force in July 2016 and will be modelled starting from 2017 onwards.
+The latest reform entered into force in July 2016 and allows parents the choice between the benefit the way it was defined up to then and the possibility to receive half the previous benefit but for double as a longer period of time.
+Given that there are not yet external figures on take-up of this new possibility and that it would require strong assumptions on the data in order to be programmed, this new possibility has not (yet) been programmed into EUROMOD.